mlresearch/v44/_posts/2015-12-08-chen15learning.md

 abstract: "Deep learning provides a natural way to obtain feature representations from data without relying on hand-crafted descriptors.
-In this paper, we propose to learn deep feature representations using unsupervised and supervised learning in a cascaded fashion to produce generically descriptive yet class speci\fc features.
+In this paper, we propose to learn deep feature representations using unsupervised and supervised learning in a cascaded fashion to produce generically descriptive yet class specific features.
   The proposed method can take full advantage of the availability of large-scale unlabeled data and learn discriminative features (supervised) from generic features (unsupervised).
   It is then applied to multiple essential facial regions to obtain multi-channel deep facial representations for face recognition.
-The effecacy of the proposed feature representations is validated on both controlled (i.e., extended Yale- B, Yale, and AR) and uncontrolled (PubFig) benchmark face databases.
+The efficacy of the proposed feature representations is validated on both controlled (i.e., extended Yale- B, Yale, and AR) and uncontrolled (PubFig) benchmark face databases.
 Experimental results show its effectiveness."